mairt2009999-yu/watermarkremover/CREEM_SUBSCRIPTION_FLOW.md

 # Creem Subscription Flow Diagram

 ## Overview
-This document illustrates the complete data flow for Creem subscription processing in the MKSaaS application.
+This document illustrates the complete data flow for Creem subscription processing in the WATERMARKREMOVERTOOLS application.

 ## Sequence Diagram